Hi, my name is João Eriberto Mota Filho.

 I am Brazilian and a Debian Developer.
 My official site is here.

-My main focuses are packaging and help new maintainers.
+My main focuses are packaging and helping new maintainers.

 Thanks for visiting.
-See below some interesting itens.
+See below some interesting items.

 My fake packages for debian/watch:

 To avoid a false impression that you ignored the watch file by laziness and to inform an actual status, I created three fake packages.
-These packages say if there no upstream site, if there no release in upstream site or if the upstream site there a package but doesn't allow track it (using a JavaScript to block it, for example).
+These packages indicate if there is no upstream site, if there is no upstream release, or if there is a package on the upstream site but it doesn't allow tracking it (using a JavaScript to block it, for example).

 Some people are using my fake packages and you can see the results in my DDPO.
 Look at 0.No-Site, 0.No-Release and 0.No-Track.